Ohmydish.com

 Preparation -- 10 minutes

-CREATE a batter by combining milk, beer, eggs, pinch of salt, powdered sugar, flour and 2 tablespoons of oil with a whisk until you've reached a smooth batter.
+Create a batter by combining milk, beer, eggs, pinch of salt, powdered sugar, flour and 2 tablespoons of oil with a whisk until you've reached a smooth batter.
 You can also create this batter a day ahead and store in the fridge.

-HEAT frying oil until it has reached about 180 degrees Celsius or 350 degrees Fahrenheit.
+Heat frying oil until it has reached about 180 degrees celsius or 350 degrees fahrenheit.
 If needed, you can carefully rinse the flowers under running cold water.

 It depends on the location you've got them from, it they are, for example next to a road it's best to rinse them first.
 Make sure there's some stem attached so you can easily hold them.